lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 What Does the Russian Sanctions Regime Mean for UK Litigation?

-With significant sanctions now in force regarding organisations connected with the Russian government, their interpretation as far as UK litigation extends has become a significant concern for many.
+With widespread sanctions in force against Russia-linked groups, their interpretation as far as UK litigation extends has become a significant concern for many.

 In this article by Robert Pollock-Hill, partner in Rosling King’s Dispute Resolution Group, we take a look at the judgment in the case of PJSC National Bank Trust & Anor and assess its implications.